We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - thyroid medications, such as levothyroxine

-- medications for Paget’s disease, such as tiludronate disodium
+- medications for Paget disease, such as tiludronate disodium

-People who take any medications or who have any underlying conditions should talk to their healthcare provider before trying a calcium supplement.
+People taking any medications or with underlying conditions should talk with a healthcare professional before trying a calcium supplement.

 A person may be able to get enough calcium from food alone.
-Dairy products such as yogurt, milk, and cheese contain the highest levels of calcium.
+Dairy products such as yogurt, milk, and cheese contain the highest calcium levels.

 Some dairy- and lactose-free sources of calcium include:

 - dark leafy greens, such as spinach and kale